 Information on the provision of support for children with special educational needs

-At Littlebourne we have a dedicated Special Educational Needs Co-ordinator (SENCO) Mrs Long.
+At Littlebourne we have a dedicated Special Educational Needs Co-ordinator (SENCO) Mrs McLean.

 As part of her role she observes children in classrooms to initially assess their needs, communicates with parents on the appropriate support for their child, engages with external agencies such as Speech and Language therapy, carries out diagnostic assessments on children and is an on-going source of expert knowledge for the staff and parents of the school to draw upon.

 Children who are identified as needing additional support to progress with their learning have a provision map drawn up by their class teachers in liaison with the SENCO.
 This identifies the interventions to be put in place and how often they need to occur.
 Provision Maps are shared with parents and reviewed regularly (every 10 weeks) to monitor the amount of progress a child is making.
 Interventions are usually led by the teaching assistant, either 1:1 or in small group situations.